mwaldtha/pc/README.md

 A coding exercise for an interview.

 This repository includes the Java source code (including unit tests) and configuration for a maven project.
-If you do not have maven installed you can compile the Java sources, run the tests, and run the default evaluation using
+If you do not have maven installed you can compile the Java sources, run the tests, and run the requested evaluations using

     compileAndRun.bat